-KCFISCU Suky 2010 FACTS WHAT DOES NORTHERN LIGHTS FUND TRUST II ("NLFT II") DO WITH YOUR PERSONAL INFORMATION?
-Why?
-Financial companies choose how they share your personal information.
+Revised July 2015 FACTS WHAT DOES NORTHERN LIGHTS FUND TRUST II ("NLFT II") DO WITH YOUR PERSONAL INFORMATION?

+Why? right to limit some but not all sharing.
+Federal law also requi Financial companies choose how they share your personal information.
 Federal law gives consumers the right to limit some but not all sharing.
 Federal law also requires us to tell you how we collect, share, and protect your personal information.
 Please read this notice carefully to understand what we do.
 What?
-The types of personal information we collect and share depend on the product or service you have with us.
-This information can include: - Social Security number - Account transactions - Employment information - Income - Account balances - Investment experience When you are no longer our customer, we continue to share your information as described in this notice.
-How?
-All financial companies need to share a customer's personal information to run their everyday business - to process transactions, maintain customer accounts, and report to credit bureaus.
+The types of personal information we collect and share dependent of this information can include: • Social Security number • Account trans. • Employment information • Income • Account balances • Investment extended When you are no longer our customer, we continue to share year actions perience How? to process transactions, maintain customer accounts, and re we list the reasons financial companies can share their custo All financial companies need to share a customer's personal information to run their everyday business - to process transactions, maintain customer accounts, and report to credit bureaus.
 In the section below, we list the reasons financial companies can share their customer's personal information; the reasons NLFT II chooses to share; and whether you can limit this sharing.
 Reasons we can share your personal information Does NLFT II share?
-Can you limit this sharing?
-For our everyday business purposes such as to process your transactions, maintain your account(s), respond to court orders and legal investigations, or report to credit bureaus Yes No For our marketing purposes to offer our products and services to you Yes No For joint marketing with other financial companies Yes No For our affiliates' everyday business purposes information about your transactions and experiences Yes No For our affiliates' everyday business purposes information about your creditworthiness No We don't share For nonaffiliates to market to you No We don't share Questions?
-Call 1-402-493-4603 1 1
+Can you limit this sharing? such as to process ousiness purposes s your transactions, maintain your account(s), respond to court orders ations, or report to credit bureaus Yes No For our marketing purposes to offer our products and services to you Yes No For joint marketing with other financial companies Yes No For our affiliates' everyday business purposes information about your transactions and experiences Yes No For our affiliates' everyday business purposes information about your creditworthiness No We don't share For nonaffiliates to market to you No We don't share Questions?
+Call 1-402-493-4603 1